galette/galettedoc/source/installation/preparation.rst

 .. warning::

-   Some archive or FTP softwares may corrupt files...
-It is strongly advised if you use windows that you use `7zip <https://www.7-zip.fr>`_ to uncompress and `FileZilla <https://filezilla-project.org/>`_ for TFP transferts.
+   Some archive or FTP software may corrupt files...
+It is strongly advised if you use windows that you use `7zip <https://www.7-zip.fr>`_ to uncompress and `FileZilla <https://filezilla-project.org/>`_ for FTP transfers.

 Once source code has been retrieved locally, use :samp:`tar xjvf {galette.tar.bz2}` command under Linux/Unix/MacOS or a graphical tool under Windows.